 A. Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil fired boiler If you have answered yes, please answer the 3 q uestions below: B. When was your central heating system or partial central heating system installed?
-Several years ago .
-C. Do you have a maintenance contract for the central heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance agreement: Serviced annually by Thermaheat , Kelso D. When was your maintenance agreement last renewed?
-(Please provide the month and year).
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil If you have answered yes, please answer the 3 c uestions below: B. When was your central heating system or partial central heating system installed?
+2010 2010 No partial central heating system installed?
+C. Do you have a maintenance contract for year).